 When stacking concrete barriers, they must be stacked upright in formation to evenly distribute the weight.
 A stack of concrete barriers takes up a large footprint and cannot exceed specific heights.
 Again, moving concrete barriers around in a storage facility or yard requires lifting machinery.

-We aren’t counting this as a reason why water-filled barriers are better than concrete barriers.
+We aren’t counting performance as a reason why water-filled barriers are better than concrete barriers.
 Both barrier options perform differently.
 There is a time and place for both types.

-When working on a high-speed roadway, the goal is to protect the road workers from vehicles.
-Concrete barriers are much more effective at deflecting vehicles away from worksites and back towards the road.
-The tradeoff is that it increases the risk to the driver, because they are essentially crashing into a concrete wall and being bounced back into traffic, increasing the chance of causing another collision.
+When working on a high-speed roadway, the goal is to protect road workers from vehicles.
+Concrete barriers are much more effective at deflecting vehicles away from worksites and back toward the road.
+The tradeoff is that it increases the risk to the driver because they essentially crash into a concrete wall and bounce back into traffic, potentially experiencing another collision.

 Water-filled barriers on the other hand absorb impact.
 Overall, they are considered the safer option for both the driver and the workers in many cases, but water-filled barriers aren’t as effective at preventing a vehicle from breaching.
 It would be difficult for a water-filled barrier to protect the road workers in the same way a concrete barrier would.